-Muir's motivation 'only going up' at World Champs
+Muir 'more motivated' for Worlds after Tokyo medal

 "It makes that achievement even better when you can get a medal because it is so competitive.

-"I'm in a really good spot.
-Very, very happy with how things have been going.
+"I'm in a really good spot - very, very happy with how things have been going.
 If I'm running well, I'm very chilled."

 Reekie targets success after 'frustrating' start to year